 High school students may explore topics with professors who are the leading experts in their fields.
 Two-week non-credit courses, and six-week credit courses are available.
 Emory Pre-College students live together in a residence hall on campus or within commuting distance with their families and participate in a variety of programs, fun activities, and excursions designed to prepare them for college life.

-The Emory Pre-College Overnight Summer Program offers a diverse selection of two-week non-credit courses in a variety of disciplines.
+The Emory Pre-College Summer Program offers a diverse selection of two-week non-credit courses in a variety of disciplines.
 Students will experience college-level academics in a small class setting with some of Emory's leading experts in their respective fields and will receive written feedback on their work at the end of the course.
 All non-credit courses meet from 9:00 - 11:30am daily and may have additional requirements (excursions, film viewings, etc.) in the afternoons or evenings.
-Examples of courses include: The Neuroscience of Brain Enhancement, Economics: Principles and Current Issues, Playwriting, Social Psychology, Sports Medicine, Writing the Personal Essay, Cancer: The Biology Behind the Disease, and Law and Litigation.
+Business course topics to choose from include: Introduction to Business: Essential Concepts for Young Executives, Introduction to Branding and Marketing, Entrepreneurship Essentials: From Start-Up to Success, Dynamics of Advertising and Promotion, and Economics: Principles and Current Issues.
 In addition to their coursework, each Pre-College student will participate in College 101 sessions which are held in the afternoons.

 Emory Pre-College students may enroll alongside Emory undergraduates in a variety of six-week undergraduate courses for credit.
 Pre-College summer students will earn three or four hours of college credit for each of the enrolled classes.
 Two sessions are available (commuters only) Classes included: Introduction to Computer Science, Principles of Microeconomics, Introduction to Probability and Statistics, Calculus, Introduction to Dance, Introductory Astronomy with Lab, and many many more.

 Students will enjoy the beautiful, tree-lined Emory campus and its outstanding facilities, meet new people and make lifelong friends.
 Students come from all across the U.S. and the world.
-Ranked #21 by U.S. News and World Report and #13 by Kiplinger's Personal Finance for best values among private universities, Emory University offers a small liberal arts college environment within a major research university.
+Ranked in the top 25 by U.S. News and World Report Emory University offers a small liberal arts college environment within a major research university.